National Schools Press Conference: Venues

 The NSPC has been held in different locations across the country.
 The NSPC is scheduled annually in the middle of the month of March.
 Recently under DepEd Order 26 s.
 2010, it was moved to the second week of April synchronizing all the culminating activities in all competitions as "Festival of Talents".
 Following is a list of past venues of the NSPC:

 As per Joyce Andaya, DepEd Director, Cagayan Valley, particularly Tuguegarao will host the 99th anniversary of Campus Journalism in the Philippines.

 Training and development

 Students who will compete in the National Schools Press Conference attend seminars before the actual competition.
 Preparation for the NSPC starts at the Division Level with the Division Schools Press Conference (DSPC).
 The editorial members of campus papers in a division compete in English or Filipino in different categories.
-The top ten or top five, depending on the region, who will win for each category in each language medium are then qualified for the Regional Schools Press Conference (RSPC).
+The top three, depending on the region, who will win for each category in each language medium are then qualified for the Regional Schools Press Conference (RSPC).
 The next two winners are considered alternate qualifiers.
-Next, the top three winners of the RSPC will advance into the National Level, again with the next top two as alternates.
+Next, the first placer of the RSPC will advance into the National Level, again with the next top two as alternates.